deepsense-ai/seahorse/docs/getting_started.md

 <div class="align-left">
     <div class="img-responsive image-with-caption-container" style="width: 700px">
         <img class="img-responsive bordered-image" src="./img/seahorse_main.png">
-        <em>Home screen of Seahorse is a list of all workflows - initially filled with examples.</em>
+        <em>The Seahorse home screen is a list of all workflows - initially filled with examples.</em>
     </div>
 </div>

-* Create the new workflow using the **New Workflow** button.
+* Create a new workflow using the **New Workflow** button.
 Workflow Editor will start.

 <div class="align-left">
     <div class="img-responsive image-with-caption-container" style="width: 700px">